djagatiya/PyGDriveSync/README.md

 ## Support

-If you have any questions how to use this stuff, offerings or simply want to contact me, please write me anytime on email [divyeshjagatiya@gmail.com](mailto:divyeshjagatiya@gmail.com).
+If you have any questions how to use this stuff, contribution or simply want to contact me, please write me on email [divyeshjagatiya@gmail.com](mailto:divyeshjagatiya@gmail.com).